 If you don’t have the cash in hand to pay for a food truck and need financing, then building a food truck is the best way to make your dream come true.
 Even if you have the choice, there are many reasons why building a truck makes more sense than buying used.

-Doing so does comes with a price, but it’s like building a brand new home.
+Doing so does come with a price, but it’s like building a brand new home.
 You design it, build it, and rest assured knowing you won’t inherit any problems.
-In an industry where reliability is crucial to success, a new kitchen built on a new truck is your best option.
-Here’s a look at the pros and cons of this decision as well as real world examples from trucks Roaming Hunger bought and built:
+In an industry where reliability is crucial to success, a new kitchen built on a new truck is your lowest risk option.
+Here’s a look at the pros and cons of this decision:

 1. Warranty on the truck